xavierrao/mostLikelyTo/README.md

 - `index.html`: Entry point for the frontend.
 - `questions.json`: Fallback pool of predefined questions.
 - `package.json`: Dependencies and scripts.
+- `package-lock.json`: Lockfile specifying exact versions of dependencies and their sub-dependencies.
 - `public/`: Static assets (served by Express).

 ## Dependencies